lezlei/web3-arbitrum-14-day-bootcamp/README.md

 Drawing inspiration from a past internship at a law firm, where I witnessed firsthand the drawbacks of traditional wills and estate planning, such as expensive law fees and issues with executors of wills (especially when joint-executors are named who don't see eye to eye after the passing of the testator), I decided to build the V1 of a Smart Will that can be improved in the future with the help of off-chain tools such as Chainlink bots and Oracles.

-This project is the result of that high-intensity sprint, showcasing a rapid learning curve and a passion for building in the Web3 ecosystem.
+This project is the result of that high-intensity sprint, showcasing a fast learning curve and a passion for building in the Web3 ecosystem.

 ---